0xthomas/succotash/README.md

 ## Configure Ubuntu Server

-The Pi starts up booting Ubuntu from the SSD.
-The first thing to do is some ssh hardening.
-For this we copy the ssh public key to the Pi:
+The Pi is now booting Ubuntu from the SSD.
+The first thing to do is some SSH hardening.
+For this we copy the SSH public key to the Pi:

 ```bash
 ssh-copy-id -i /location/of/pubkey ubuntu@ipaddress
 ```

 Check if the public key was correctly installed in the autorized_keys file located in /home/ubuntu/.ssh/.
-Next configure the ssh deamon to only allow connections via public key authentication:
+Next configure the SSH Deamon to only allow connections via public key authentication:

 ```bash
 sudo nano /etc/ssh/sshd_config